MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-get-pki-certs.md

     ```

 1. Submit the generated .req file to your CA (either internal or public).
 The output directory named New-AzsCertificateSigningRequest contains the CSRs that you must submit to a certificate authority.
 The directory also contains, for your reference, a child directory that contains the .inf files to be used during certificate request generation.
 Be sure that your CA generates certificates by using a generated request that meets the [Azure Stack Hub PKI requirements](azure-stack-pki-certs.md).
+::: zone-end

 ## Next steps

-After you receive your certificates from your certificate authority, follow the steps in [Prepare Azure Stack Hub PKI certificates](azure-stack-prepare-pki-certs.md) on the same system.
+Once you receive your certificates back from your certificate authority, follow the steps in [Prepare Azure Stack Hub PKI certificates](azure-stack-prepare-pki-certs.md) on the same system.